IBM/ddc-cloud-native-security-labs/workshop/lab-02/README2.md

     spring.data.mongodb.uri=mongodb://user1:passw0rd@mongodb:27017/mydb
     ```

-3. Save the changes.
+1. Save the changes.

-4. In `Cloud Shell`, navigate to the sample app folder.
+1. In `Cloud Shell`, navigate to the sample app folder.

-    ```
+    ```bash
-    $ cd cloud-native-security-master/workshop/lab-02/java
+    cd cloud-native-security-master/workshop/lab-02/java
     ```

-5. Run the sample application.
+1. Run the sample application.

-    ```
+    ```bash
-    $ ./mvnw spring-boot:run
+    ./mvnw spring-boot:run
     ```

 1. If your sample application is executed successfully, you should find the following information toward the end of its output.

-    ```
+    ```bash
     Start working with Mongo DB

     Clean up any existing customer data: